 I’m guessing you’re here because you found “take an ATM Cave tour” on every list of what to do in Belize, right?
 Well, all those lists are right – you must take an ATM Cave tour!

-The ATM Cave in Belize is short for Actun Tunichil Muknal which means “Cave of the Stone Sepulcher” in Mayan and sounds juuuust Indiana Jones enough for me to don a pair of khakis and kiss a hot Nazi.
+The ATM Cave in Belize is short for Actun Tunichil Muknal which means “Cave of the Stone Sepulcher” in Mayan.
+And that sounds juuuust Indiana Jones enough for me to don a pair of khakis and kiss a hot lady Nazi.
 Ashley Smith and the Cave of the Stone Sepulcher—coming to a poorly managed YouTube channel near you.

 The ATM Cave is located somewhere near San Ignacio, Belize in the Cayo District, specifically in the Tapir Mountain Nature Reserve of Western Belize.
 And if that isn’t enough information, here’s a map to clear it up:

-Zooming out you can see the ATM Cave in Belize is not that far from Guatemala (to the left) and southwest of a village mysteriously called More Tomorrow–population 154 AKA still fewer people than are in line for a cronut at any given time.
+Zooming out you can see the ATM Cave in Belize is not that far from Guatemala (to the left) and southwest of a village mysteriously called More Tomorrow–population 154.
+It’s a procrasti-nation.